How to Provide Effective Interview Feedback to Candidates [ + Examples]

 Here are the things you need to consider when evaluating someone for an interview:

-Work experiences: Knowing more things through experience is as important as academic knowledge.
-The more experience a candidate has, the more he/she knows.
+Work experience: Experience is as important as academic knowledge.
+The more experience candidates have, the more valuable they are.

 Special skills/technical skills: In line with work experiences, having special and technical skills is essential to have if that skill can contribute a lot to the research and developmental projects.

-Body language: You’ll know if a person is confident or holding back through his/her body language.
+Body language: You’ll know if a person is confident or holding back through their body language.

-Leadership quality: You can judge a person’s leadership quality through his/her ability to grow further if he/she works with you.
+Leadership quality: You can judge a person’s leadership quality through their ability to grow further if he/she works with you.

 Critical thinker/problem solver: Giving out scenarios and fixing them is a great way to judge a person’s ability to think critically or solve problems under pressure.